epfl-ada/ada-2024-project-5pebbles/README.md

 │   ├── scripts                         <- Not used
 │   ├── utils                           <- Utility directory contains the functions used in results │
-├── tests                       <- containing all the utils and test python files │
+├── tests                       <- containing test python files and the code using llms to generate the additional data
+│
 ├── results.ipynb               <- well-structured notebook showing the results
 │